steventroughtonsmith/appleuniversal-xctemplates/README.md

 Below is a brief description of the templates in this repository.

-### Catalyst Base
+### Universal Base

 This is not an actual project template.
-It contains the base configuration for a Catalyst project and is inherited by other project templates.
+It contains the base configuration for a Universal project and is inherited by other project templates.

-### Catalyst App (Basic)
+### Universal App (Basic)

-This is a minimalistic template for a Mac Catalyst project using the Mac Idiom and targeting macOS 11.
+This is a minimalistic template for a Universal project using the Mac Idiom on macOS, and targeting the latest OS.
 It configures the app to use scenes without storyboards, enables warnings-as-errors for both Swift & Objective-C, and prompts you for a class prefix.